EricFalkenberg/chip8_emulation/README.md

 > A Chip8 Emulator written in the C programming language

 ### Development Status: ###
-> This emulator is currently functional but only to a certain extent.
-There are still operations of which I have yet to implement.
+> This emulator is currently entirely functional.
+The only feature yet to be implemented is sound.

 ### Building the Project ###
 > As long as you have GLUT and GCC installed on your system, simply run